 *****Be certain you have quality equipment before class.
 Have a good quality leather or kydex holster and mag carriers (Not necessary for SDA or introduction/basic) and reliable ammunition.
 Serpas, crossdraw and shoulder holsters are discouraged.
 Appendix carry is specifically allowed if the student has a good holster.
 Ear and eye protection are required.
 It's a good idea to bring water and snacks.
 Many students wear a tight-fitting undershirt for added comfort when drawing from concealment.
 If we're using an outdoor range, watch the weather and dress accordingly.
 Basic/Introduction or SDA students should leave their unloaded pistols in their vehicle when coming to class.
 Students who already have their SDA license taking the intermediate and advanced classes will be given the opportunity to switch out their carry ammunition when we get to the range.
 Don't sweat the small stuff.
 Just enroll and come to class!!!!
 We will work it out when you get there.

 We have introductory and basic handgun classes which cover handgun function, safe handling, and range etiquette.
 These classes are geared toward the new or prospective gun owner.
 We discuss the pros and cons of different firearms platforms.
 There is a short presentation and a no stress question and answer session followed by some live-fire instruction.
 If you have questions or concerns about firearms ownership, this is the class for you.
+We have three introductory/basic handgun classes.
+If you complete levels 1-3, we give you a certificate for an 8-hour basic handgun class.
+Click here for more information and registration.

 (Limited Seating Available)